-I am particularly concerned about the degree to which contemporary post-industrial life has separated us from our original connections to earth and intimate human groups.
-This results, in my view, in much of our psychological and emotional symptoms and disorders.
+I am concerned about the degree to which contemporary post-industrial life has separated us from our original connections to the earth and intimate human groups—resulting, in my view, in much of our psychological and emotional symptoms and disorders.

-The theme of the Self-Healing Mind expresses my perspective about psychological well-being: we were intended to be, and naturally are, whole beings.
-Our psychological and emotional disorders and dysfunctions are like overlays that obscure our natural state.
-The mind-body systems are designed to regulate and heal themselves—if they receive the right promptings.
+The theme of the Self-Healing Mind expresses my perspective about psychological well-being: we were intended to be, and naturally are whole beings.
+Our psychological and emotional disorders and dysfunctions are overlays that obscure our natural state.
+The mind/body systems are designed to regulate and heal themselves—if they receive the right promptings.

-It is significant that in these troubled times there has been an impressive convergence of the world’s various sources of wisdom, both ancient and contemporary, that seeks to address the issue of individual suffering—emotional, physical, psychological and spiritual.
-From traditional Buddhist meditation to the most recent knowledge in neuroscience, we are discovering the tremendous powers of the human mind, particularly that of the mind's capacity to heal itself.
+From ancient sources of wisdom to the most recent knowledge in neuroscience, we are discovering the tremendous powers of the human mind, particularly that of the mind's capacity to heal itself.

-In sum: As an anthropologist, psychotherapist and meditator, over the years I have studied this self-healing mind and I am able to offer various healing modalities that utilize its potential.
-These modalities include individual therapy, EMDR, Integrated Body Therapy, classes in Mindfulness Meditation, and Buddhist psychology.
-In these various ways I teach people how to engage their minds in the self-healing process.
+In sum: as an anthropologist, psychotherapist, and meditator, I have studied this self-healing mind over the years, and I am able to offer various modalities that enhance its potential.
+These modalities include individual therapy, EMDR, integrated body therapy, and classes in mindfulness meditation and Buddhist psychology.
+In these various ways, I teach people how to engage their minds in the self-healing process.